1-planar graph: Complete multipartite graphs

 A complete classification of the 1-planar complete graphs, complete bipartite graphs, and more generally complete multipartite graphs is known.
-Every complete bipartite graph of the form K2,n is 1-planar, as is every complete tripartite graph of the form K1,1,n.
+Every complete bipartite graph of the form K2,n is 1-planar (even planar), as is every complete tripartite graph of the form K1,1,n.
 Other than these infinite sets of examples, the only complete multipartite 1-planar graphs are K6, K1,1,1,6, K1,1,2,3, K2,2,2,2, K1,1,1,2,2, and their subgraphs.
 The minimal non-1-planar complete multipartite graphs are K3,7, K4,5, K1,3,4, K2,3,3, and K1,1,1,1,3.

 For instance, the complete bipartite graph K3,6 is 1-planar because it is a subgraph of K1,1,1,6, but K3,7 is not 1-planar.

 Computational complexity

 It is NP-complete to test whether a given graph is 1-planar, and it remains NP-complete even for the graphs formed from planar graphs by adding a single edge and for graphs of bounded bandwidth.
 The problem is fixed-parameter tractable when parameterized by cyclomatic number or by tree-depth, so it may be solved in polynomial time when those parameters are bounded.

 In contrast to Fáry's theorem for planar graphs, not every 1-planar graph may be drawn 1-planarly with straight line segments for its edges.
 However, testing whether a 1-planar drawing may be straightened in this way can be done in polynomial time.
 Additionally, every 3-vertex-connected 1-planar graph has a 1-planar drawing in which at most one edge, on the outer face of the drawing, has a bend in it.
 This drawing can be constructed in linear time from a 1-planar embedding of the graph.
 The 1-planar graphs have bounded book thickness, but some 1-planar graphs including K2,2,2,2 have book thickness at least four.

 1-planar graphs have bounded local treewidth, meaning that there is a (linear) function f such that the 1-planar graphs of diameter d have treewidth at most f(d); the same property holds more generally for the graphs that can be embedded onto a surface of bounded genus with a bounded number of crossings per edge.
 They also have separators, small sets of vertices the removal of which decomposes the graph into connected components whose size is a constant fraction of the size of the whole graph.
 Based on these properties, numerous algorithms for planar graphs, such as Baker's technique for designing approximation algorithms, can be extended to 1-planar graphs.
 For instance, this method leads to a polynomial-time approximation scheme for the maximum independent set of a 1-planar graph.